 The first filter I bought though was a 0.6 hard GND.
 And it was a good start and didn’t leave too big of a hole in my wallet.
-But for many situations it wasn’t enough – especially for those where I photographed into the direction of the rising or setting sun.
+But for many situations it wasn’t enough – especially for those times when I photographed landscapes into the direction of the rising or setting sun.

-In addition the hard grad is not ideal for mountainous terrain or in general for scenes where the horizon isn’t flat.
-So I saved up a bit more money and bought a 0.9 hard GND for those scenes with the sun in the frame and also a 0.6 soft GND.
+In addition to that, a hard GND Filter is not ideal for mountainous terrain or in general for scenes where the horizon isn’t flat.
+So I saved up a bit more money and bought a 0.9 hard GND for those scenes with the sun in the frame and also a 0.6 soft GND to cope with mountain vistas.
 At some point I even bought a 0.6 reverse Grad because I thought I needed it.

 Over the years I have become very experience with those filters.
-And my arsenal has not grown bigger, instead I reduced the number of GNDs I use to two: the 0.6 hard GND and the 0.6 soft GND.
-Those two filters are, in my opinion, the most versatile filter set.
+And my arsenal has not grown bigger, instead I reduced the number of GND filters I use to two: a 0.6 hard GND and a 0.6 soft GND.
+Those two filters are, in my opinion, the most versatile landscape photography filter set.

 How to use GND Filters

-I can use either of the two on their own, or, if the light demands it, I can combine them.
-And I find the combination of a hard grad with a soft grad gives much better results than using a single 3 or 4-stop filter.
+I can use either of the two filters on their own, or, if the light demands it, I can combine them.
+And I find the combination of a hard grad with a soft grad gives much better results than using a single 3 or 4-stop filter, for example.